7 Ways You’re Misusing Social Media Algorithms

 First Meaningful Paint – The time it takes for the main content of a page to become visible.

-First Input Delay – Measures the time from when a visitor first interacts with a page to the time they actually receive a response.
+First Input Delay – Measures when a visitor first interacts with a page to the time they receive a response.
 Essentially, a measurement of the first impression of your site.

 Website Conversion – a visitor to your website completes a desired action, such as contacting your business or making a purchase.